paulopopo/ledger-addresses-list/README.md

 ## 2. Usage

-1. The application use `XXXX` external library to handle
+1. The application use `@ledger/live-common` external library to handle

     run the follow command to install it